Reading Time: 2 minutes

-Second: Palermo flaunts a street food scene unlike anything you can find in Europe.
+Second: Palermo flaunts a street food scene unlike anything you will find in Europe.
 In fact, it owns the title of the top 5 cities with the best street food in the world.
-(Full listing here) The foods straddle the line of freshness and richness, and presented with much bizarre Andrew Zimmerman-ness, drawing people in with irresistible aromas and African-esque, lavish hawking and touting.
+The foods straddle the line of freshness and richness, and are presented with much bizarre Andrew Zimmerman-ness, drawing people in with irresistible aromas and African-esque, lavish hawking and touting.

-Forth: Not for a soothing vacation but if you are looking for a stimulating eye-opener, this city is for you.
-Bizarre, contradictory and loud, Palermo isn’t the overachieving Italian sibling with all its beauty and achievement intact–dilapidated modern buildings stand next to seemingly forgotten historical treasures skewed across lively streets filled with people who seem conscious of their roles in the theatre of everyday life.
-They are boisterous and radiate life with intensity and drama–yelling, gesturing, flirting, staring, planting loud and wet kisses on each other’s cheeks.
+Fourth: Not for a soothing vacation but if you are looking for a stimulating eye-opener, this city is for you.
+Bizarre, contradictory and loud, Palermo isn’t the overachieving Italian sibling with all its beauty and achievement intact—dilapidated modern buildings stand next to seemingly forgotten historical treasures, skewed across lively streets that are filled with people who seem conscious of their roles in the theater of everyday life.
+They are boisterous and radiate life with intensity and drama—yelling, gesturing, flirting, staring, and planting loud and wet kisses on each other’s cheeks.

-To savor the raw flavors of Palermo, come with an open mind and dive right into the rough and tumble old city areas and the Mercatos within the old city where the raw truths of many life’s aspects unveil themselves to keen observers.
-Proud buyer of monstrous size tuna fish blasts music from his car to celebrate his new acquisition.
-Gelato seller parks his mobile stand in the middle of nowhere logical and seems more concerned with hanging out with his friends and playing cheerful music for the enjoyment of his fellow hawkers.
-Street food tout helps and directs passerby cars to maneuver around the narrow streets.
+To savor the raw flavors of Palermo, come with an open mind and dive right into the rough and tumble old city areas and the Mercatos, where the raw truths of many life’s aspects unveil themselves to keen observers.
+The proud buyer of a monstrous sized tuna fish blasts music from his car to celebrate his new acquisition.
+A Gelato seller parks his mobile stand in the middle of nowhere logical and seems more concerned with hanging out with his friends and playing cheerful music for the enjoyment of his fellow hawkers.
+The street food touts help and direct passerby cars to maneuver around the narrow streets.